 - Meeting face-to-face to collect cash or check

 - Installing a drop-box at your home or other convenient location.
-I prefer to not giving my home address to avoid all unexpected visits.
+I prefer to not give my home address to avoid all unexpected visits.
 So, it’s not the best option.

 - Using an app like PayPal or Venmo.
 I use it if the tenant has any problems with the checks.
 The only disadvantage is the charge fee from the named above companies, so, you will have to add those fees to the tenant’s payment due.